linode/docs/docs/guides/security/vulnerabilities/red-team-adversary-emulation-with-caldera/index.md

 {{< content "hackersploit-caution-shortguide" >}}

-CALDERA™ is a cyber security framework designed to easily automate adversary emulation, assist manual red-teams, and automate incident response.
+CALDERA™ is a cybersecurity framework designed to easily automate adversary emulation, assist manual red-teams, and automate incident response.

 It is built on the MITRE ATT&CK™ framework and is an active research project at MITRE.